Win With the Willow -The Best Cricket Betting Strategies

-As well as betting in the best team player, you could try to predict the top match batsman overall.
+As well as betting on the best team player, you could try to predict the top match batsman overall.
 This ups the ante of the strategy even more.
-Obviously this involves taking both teams into consideration and picking the best player involved in the test match.
+Obviously, this involves taking both teams into consideration and picking the best player involved in the test match.
 This clearly is a trickier option but could also involve bigger profit margins if you win.

 The Betting on Runs Strategy

 Betting on the number of runs isn’t as risky as it sounds.
 No one is expecting you to know exactly how many runs will happen.
 Instead, you will be required to adopt the under/over strategy.
 You bet on whether you believe that the number of runs will be over or under a set amount.
 This is similar to the boxing betting strategy of over/under.
 This is a particular amount that has been specified by the bookies.
 This could be applied to the first over or even the entire match.
 This cricket betting strategy is less risky than many overs as there are only 2 possible outcomes.
 With proper research, you would be well-equipped to make an educated guess as to what the outcome would be.

 Another way of working this strategy is by betting on a fifty or hundred to be scored in a match.
 Simply look at the players, the conditions and the type of match it is and decide whether you think this is possible.
 The price would be lower for this if you were betting on a test match.
 However, if you were to bet on a T20, then you’d get a great price.
 Because of the length of the match, the chances of scoring a century in this type of match would be tricky.
 Also, in wet conditions, cricketers tend to score fewer runs, so this can affect the chance of winning on this type of bet.
 If you want to increase the risk a little, then you could always bet on the first over as opposed to the entire match.